input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

                               didSuffix: DIDSuffix,
                               override val status: Option[ConfirmedStatus]) extends SubscriptionFilter(status) {

-  override def hashes: List[Long] = {
+  override def sipHash: Long = {
-    // Hashes tuple (operationTag, didSuffix), status is not hashed if `None` }
+    // Hashes tuple (operationTag, didSuffix)
   }
+}

 case class RevokeCredentialFilter(credentialHash: SHA256Digest,
                                   override val status: Option[ConfirmedStatus]) extends SubscriptionFilter(status) {
-  override def hashes = {
+  override def sipHash: Long = {
-    // Hashes a tuple ("RevokeCredentialFilter", credentialHash, status) }
+    // Hashes a tuple ("RevokeCredentialFilter", credentialHash) }
 }
 ```
 These filters correspond to all cases from the first chapter.

 The only questionable one is `DidOperationFilter(CreateDidTag, ... )` because it implies that
-we can freely generate a next expected DID from mnemonic and that all wallets generate DIDs sequentially.
-If the latter can be required by the protocol, the former requires password input from a user.
+wallet (Issuer) derives and publishes its DIDs from sequential indexes, and knowing the last published
+user's DID wallet is able to predict the next one.
+However, DID derivation requires a user password,
+and I don't know if it's realistically to have access to the password whenever a wallet needs.

 ## Implementation details
 In this section we describe how suggest protocol will be integrated in the node codebase,